RIR-Former: Coordinate-Guided Transformer for Continuous Reconstruction of Room Impulse Responses

 ) \copyrightnotice{ \parbox[b]{\textwidth}{ \copyright\ 2026 IEEE.
 Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.} }
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.
+Accepted for publication in Proc.
+IEEE ICASSP 2026.
+DOI: \href{https://doi.org/10.1109/ICASSP55912.2026.11462487}{10.1109/ICASSP55912.2026.11462487}.} }

 \name{Shaoheng Xu$^{1*}$, Chunyi Sun$^{1*}$, Jihui (Aimee) Zhang$^{2,1}$, Prasanga Samarasinghe$^1$, Thushara Abhayapala$^1$ } \begin{document} \ninept